jeremy-j-ackso/sometimes-jeremy-thinks/content/post/experimenting-with-gitlab-ci.md

 web development workflow, how to make use of GitLab CI in that workflow, and more things in the vein of converting my workflow to be more amenable to Continuous Integration.
-This last weekend was the first in many that was fully feeling myself, so I decided to finish that up and really figure out what I was failing to grasp before.
+This last weekend was the first in many that I was fully feeling myself, so I decided to finish that up and really figure out what I was failing to grasp before.

 {{% toc %}}